“Carat” is the standard measure used for diamond weight. 1.00 carat = .20 gram.

 The “price per carat” example above illustrates the incentive cutters have to produce heavier rather than more beautiful diamonds.
 Weight can be “added” to the girdle, crown, and pavilion of a diamond by manipulating the proportion.

 Unfortunately this strategy produces diamonds with a small ‘face to weight ratio’.

 To protect the value of your purchase be sure to consider carat weight in conjunction with measurements, cut and proportion.
 Allow a trusted expert to guide you carefully through the selection process.

-We invite you to visit Ascot Diamonds where clients receive a priceless education in a private setting and view some of the most beautifully cut diamonds in the world.
+We invite you to visit Ascot Diamonds in New York, Dallas, D.C. or Atlanta where clients receive a priceless education in a private setting and view some of the most beautifully cut diamonds in the world.